I’m Bek Stone, a veteran designer, musician, and entrepreneur deeply passionate about people.

 I’ve spent my career helping build businesses, both new to market and loved by millions.
 I’m drawn to the earliest stages of creation—discovering needs, business strategy, brand expression, and the teams and systems necessary to gracefully evolve and scale.

-I live in Oakland with my partner Zak, a ridiculous beastie, and an army of plant babies.
+I live in Oakland with an army of plant babies.
 When not rocking business pants, I can be found composing music, designing jewelry and apparel, or carving through the Redwoods on a Moto Guzzi named Fusa.

 The infinite parade of glowing rectangles can cloud our view, but products are in service of people.
 Human connection is the best cure for our assumptions.
 Curiosity and empathy build bridges—fueling the research and synthesis that are core to great product design.